Boolean Observation Games: Existence of Nash Equilibrium

-Given Example \ref{ex:KWnoNEpess}, a natural question is to ask whether there are fragments of observation games where existence of a Nash equilibrium is guaranteed.
+Following up on Example 26 we now determine more generally for which fragments of observation games the existence of a Nash equilibrium is guaranteed.
 An initial step would be to consider observation games where the goal formulas for all players are restricted to the positive fragment of $L^K$.
-For this fragment, we have the following result.
+For this fragment, the following result is straightforward.

 \begin{proposition} Let $\obsgame=(N,(P_i)_{i \in N}, (\gamma_i)_{i \in N})$ be an observation game where $\gamma_i \in L^+$ for all $i \in N$.
 Then $\Ne(G) \neq \emptyset$ for all outcome relations. \end{proposition} \begin{proof} Observe that when $\gamma_i \in L^+$ for all $i \in N$, the globally uniform strategy $\dot{s}^\forall_i$ (public announcement by player $i$ of $P_i$) is dominant for all $i \in N$.
 Thus $\dot{s}^\forall \in \Ne(G)$ for any outcome relation. \end{proof}